 • In the summer it can be hot, so be sure to drink plenty of fluids.
 Tell a staff person if you would like to take a break during your volunteer session or need to cut your session short.

 • You might encounter rattlesnakes or other snakes.
 A snake will not attack you unless it feels threatened, so calmly turn around, walk slowly away, and immediately report it to a staff member.
 If you come across a snake while walking a dog, calmly take a couple steps back, ensure the dog is at a safe distance from the snake, and notify staff immediately by blasting the air horn that will be provided for all dog walks.
-A staff member will come to you and attempt to capture the snake for relocation purposes.
+A director will come to you and attempt to capture the snake for relocation purposes.

 • If you observe a situation with a dog in the surrounding area of which you do not approve, please inform a Rescuing Cujo staff person.
 They will notify the proper authority.